rstrotmann/ddir/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ddir is to calculate the drug-drug interaction risk for compounds per the relevant FDA and EMA guidelines.
+The goal of `ddir` is to facilitate the analysis of the drug-drug interaction risk for drug compounds as per the relevant FDA and EMA guidelines.

 ## Installation